Wyzzus/Unity-Plugin/README.md

 -----
 #### `GlobalLocation?
 MotionDna.GetGlobalLocation(string deviceID = null)`
 Gets the global location of a device.
 Will return `null` if no global coordinates were initialized.

+Note that the height value can vary depending on the atmospheric pressure, due to fluctuations in barometer readings.
+Currently the altitude is not locally calibrated, and developers should either compute the initial reading (which has a few seconds delay due depending on hardware), or synchronize against a local world barometric reading.

 **Params**
 Optional `deviceID` of query device.
 If blank, then the current device is used.